SDGGiesbrecht/Workspace/Documentation/Linux Notes.md

 ## Double‐Clicking Scripts

-Linux may require some additional set‐up before `Refresh Workspace (Linux).sh` works with a double‐click.
-This also applies to `Validate Changes (Linux).sh`.
+Linux may require some additional set‐up before `Refresh (Linux).sh` works with a double‐click.
+This also applies to `Validate (Linux).sh`.

 Solutions to common errors are found below.